 Shopify Lite vs Shopify Basic – Cheapest plan comparison

-Unfortunately, one of the requirements is being subscribed to the Basic plan first and foremost.
+Unfortunately, one of the requirements is being subscribed to the Shopify Basic plan first and foremost.

-The second and major difference between the cheapest Shopify plan ($9) and Shopify Basic ($29) is the access to the website creator.
+The second and major difference between the cheapest Shopify Lite and Basic Plan – is the access to the website creator.

 This is a powerful tool and has a huge hidden advantage: fully controlling your e-commerce.